rdsea/ROHE/README.md

 To report metrics from microservices, the microservices must be instrumented an Qoa4ML client with client metadata including
 - appName (from application registration)
 - appID (from application registration)
-- clientID (ID of microservice owner)
+- userID (ID of microservice owner)
 - method (optional)
 - role (optional - ML provider/customer)
 - microserviceID (from application registration)